Magdalena Forsberg

 Magdalena "Magda" Forsberg (née Wallin; born 25 July 1967) is a Swedish former cross-country skier and biathlete.
-She was the dominating female biathlete from 1997 to 2002, when she retired, winning the Biathlon World Cup for six years straight.
-She is also a six-times world champion, a two-times Olympic bronze medalist, and holds the record for the most World Cup victories in women's biathlon.
+She was the dominant female biathlete from 1997 to 2002, when she retired, winning the Biathlon World Cup for six years straight.
+She is also a six-time world champion, a two-time Olympic bronze medalist, and holds the record for the most World Cup victories in women's biathlon.

 She has been married to Henrik Forsberg, also a biathlete and cross-country skier, since mid-1996.

 Cross-country skiing

 Forsberg competed as a cross country skier from 1988 to 1996, participating in the World Cup.
 Her best results at the Winter Olympics were in Albertville in 1992 where she finished seventh in the 4 × 5 km relay and 26th in the 15 km event.

 Forsberg's best individual finish at the FIS Nordic World Ski Championships was tenth in the 30 km event at Lahti in 1989.
 In 1987 she was in the Swedish team that finished third in the 4 × 5 km relay.
-Her best World cup finish was second in a 10 km event in Finland in 1988.
+Her best World Cup finish was second in a 10 km event in Finland in 1988.

 She participated as a celebrity dancer in Let's Dance 2019, which was broadcast on TV4.
 She placed second.

 Biathlon

 Competing from 1993 to 2002, Forsberg won six straight overall wins in the Biathlon World Cup from 1997 to 2002.
-She also won six gold medals in the World Championships, became runner-up once, and placed third five times.
+She also won six gold medals in the World Championships, was runner-up once, and placed third five times.
 At the 2002 Winter Olympic Games, Forsberg won two bronze medals.
 In her career she managed a total of 42 individual Biathlon World Cup wins, which is more than any other female biathlete to date.

 Magdalena Forsberg retired from active sports after the 2001–02 season.
 After being retired for four years she made a temporary comeback in April 2006 due to losing a bet.
 The bet said Forsberg would enter the Swedish Championship in Women's Relay with fellow biathlon skier Anna Carin Olofsson-Zidek if the latter won an Olympic gold in Turin.
 The duo went on to win the competition, Forsberg outrunning her competitors in the first leg and Olofsson extending their lead in the second.

-During large parts of her career, Forsberg was trained by Wolfgang Pichler, who later took over as coach of the national Swedish biathlon team.
+During large parts of her career, Forsberg was trained by Wolfgang Pichler, who later took over as coach of the Swedish national biathlon team.

+Post retirement

+After retirement, Forsberg, along with Peter Forsberg, footballer Mathias Jönsson, and golfer Per-Ulrik Johansson enrolled in a business class at the Johan Cruyff Institute in Stockholm.
+She received additional education in the field of tax legislation.